 Teaching is more than graduate medical education, and learning can take place in a variety of venues.
-Look below to find out some of the innovative ways GHS is educating upstate citizens of all ages.
+Look below to find out some of the innovative ways Prisma Health is educating upstate citizens of all ages.

 Children can participate in activities such as putting on the protective clothing that firefighters wear, practicing calling 9-1-1 in an emergency and donning the correct type of life jacket.